radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ### Max retries on connection error

-For Database Connectors, if the event listener is unable to connect to the primary backend server, it tries to connect to the failover server.
+For Databases, if the event listener is unable to connect to the primary backend server, it tries to connect to the failover server.
 If the event listener cannot connect to the primary or failover servers because of a connection error, it tries to connect again later.
 Maximum Retries on Connection Error is the total number of times the event listener tries reconnecting.
 A failed attempt to connect to both the primary and failover server is considered a single retry.
 The frequency of the reconnect attempt is based on the Retry Interval on Connection Error property.
 If there are no backends available to connect to, the agent automatically redeploys the event listener until a connection to the backend can be made.

 For Directories, if the event listener is unable to connect to the primary backend server because of a connection error, it tries to connect again later.
 Maximum Retries on Connection Error is the total number of times the event listener tries reconnecting.
 The frequency of the reconnect attempt is based on the Retry Interval on Connection Error property.
 After all attempts have been tried, the failover logic is triggered.
 If there are no backends available to connect to, the agent automatically redeploys the event listener until a connection to the backend can be made.